Lychee wine: Markets

-Serving

-The Chinese traditionally serve lychee wine at room temperature or mildly chilled.
-In China, instead of being the main beverage in wild drinking parties, lychee wine is often served as a dessert at gatherings to complement the meal.
-As a fruit wine with a unique flavor, people have developed several recipes that integrating lychee wine into cocktails.
-Several bars around the world have added lychee wine to their cocktail programs.

 Production

 Lychee fruits of optimum maturity are washed and peeled.
 The treated fruits are taken out, followed by pulping in a pulper.
-Then the lychee fruits are drained into a bucket for 4-8 hours at 10~15°C, and then cooled to 8-10°C and drained for another 10 hours.
-The sugar contents are adjusted to 22° Bx by dilution with water and then mixed thoroughly together with 100mg/L sulfur dioxide and 80~120mg/L activated liquid pectinase.
+Then the lychee fruits are drained into a bucket for 4–8 hours at 10~15 °C, and then cooled to 8–10 °C and drained for another 10 hours.
+The sugar contents are adjusted to 22° Bx by dilution with water and then mixed thoroughly together with 100 mg/L sulfur dioxide and 80~120 mg/L activated liquid pectinase.
 The treated lychee juice is then frozen to obtain the condensed juice that is full of a sweet and sour flavor.
-Afterward, the condensed juice is warmed up to 10-12°C. A 24h-old active culture of yeast (Saccharomyces cerevisiae is added at 5% to the sterilised lychee juice to carry out the alcoholic fermentation.
+Afterward, the condensed juice is warmed up to 10–12 °C. A 24h-old active culture of yeast (Saccharomyces cerevisiae is added at 5% to the sterilised lychee juice to carry out the alcoholic fermentation.
 The fermentation is carried as a routine practice and allowed to continue until the TSS comes to 7° Bx; this procedure usually takes several weeks.
-The wine is filtered and stored at 10-15°C, and the ideal maturation process takes about three months.
+The wine is filtered and stored at 10–15 °C, and the ideal maturation process takes about three months.
 Slight adjustments are often made based on the flavor and alcohol content of the wine, followed by sterilization and then the beverage is dispensed into glass bottles, which are closed with crown corks.
 The initial lychee juice contains a large amount of fermentable sugars and high acid content which make the liquid suitable for winemaking.
-Lychee wine produced from reconstituted lychee juice concentrate under optimized conditions contain 11.6% ethanol, 92mg/L total esters, 124mg/L total aldehydes, and 0.78% titratable acidity.
+Lychee wine produced from reconstituted lychee juice concentrate under optimized conditions contain 11.6% ethanol, 92 mg/L total esters, 124 mg/L total aldehydes, and 0.78% titratable acidity.
 Sensory evaluation reveals a clean, light amber color, an attractive aroma of the natural lychee fruit, and a harmonious wine taste.